About the Grantee

 The organization harnesses the power of the Internet for grassroots organizing to build the movement for better media and make media policy a major political issue.
 Through its Web site, people can sign petitions, send messages to their elected officials, and network with other activists.
 Free Press's SavetheInternet.com coalition has 1.5 million supporters fighting to protect Net Neutrality, the principle that prevents Internet Service Providers from blocking or slowing down Web content transmitted on their networks.
 To raise awareness about the growing media reform movement, Free Press also hosts the National Conference for Media Reform, the largest and highest-profile gathering of media reform advocates in the country.
-Held this past June in Minneapolis, Minn., the 2008 conference brought together 3,500 activists, educators, and elected officials to discuss media policy, movement building, journalism, and social justice.
+The conferences regularly bring activists, educators, and elected officials together to discuss media policy, movement building, journalism, and social justice.

 According to Silver, Free Press "is like a hurricane that's gathering strength."
 As the organization continues to build constituencies and political will behind media reform, they plan to intensify campaigns to prevent media consolidation, protect Internet freedom and promote public media.
 Most important is getting Americans to understand that media reform affects everything they care about, from civil rights to consumer choice to freedom of speech.
 "If media is not your first issue," said Silver, "it should be your second."